outdreamer/build-a-cure/docs/tasks/ideas.md

     - monopolistic products/industries/rules/priorities
       - products/industries/rules/priorities that can compete with, control, or replace all others

+  - nn with every core structure & every problem type embedded & accessible from any position, formatted as filters

   - problem types
     - missing concept
     - incomplete structure (combination, sequence)